s0wie/playdate/README.md

 # Playdate/Tetris

-This is a schoolproject.
-We've made tetris (yay!) in PixiJS.
+This is a school project.
+We've made tetris (Dedris) in PixiJS.

+<a href="https://dedris.netlify.app/">Play the game here!</a>

 # Installation